Delhi got average of 393 MT oxygen a day last week against requirement of 976 MT: AAP MLA | Health

 “Forty-one hospitals, with 7,142 people on oxygen support, sent SOS calls to the Delhi government on Monday,” Chadha said, adding that 'Team Kejriwal' promptly responded to all the SOS calls and delivered 21.3 MT of oxygen to these hospitals.

-The AAP leader also rued that “Delhi received an average of 393 MT of oxygen a day last week against the requirement of 976 MT”.
+The AAP leader, who has been leading efforts to mitigate the oxygen crisis in Delhi hospitals, rued that “Delhi received an average of 393 MT of oxygen a day last week against the requirement of 976 MT”.

 He noted that 393 MT is just 40 per cent of the total demand.